-since the left hand side converges as $n\to \infty$ we get that $\eta^n$ converges to a positive (periodic) distribution thus making it a measure.
-Therefore one can show $iii)$ in Definition \eqref{Loesung}.
-Property $iv)$ can be proven in exactly the same way as in \cite{xu2009white} Theorem $2.1$.
-Note that the solution satisfies the following bound
+Since the left-hand side converges as $n\to \infty$, we obtain that $\eta^n$ converges to a positive distribution, thus making it a measure.
+Therefore, one can show iii) in Definition \eqref{Loesung}.
+Property iv) can be proven in exactly the same way as in \cite{xu2009white}, Theorem 2.1.
+Note that the solution satisfies the following bound:

 since we assume the coefficients to be of at most linear growth.
-Hence one can proceed by a standard localisation argument to deduce the existence for local Lipschitz coefficients.
-We shall now prove uniqueness, let $(g^1,M^1,\eta^1)$ and $(g^2,M^2, \eta^2)$ be solutions to \eqref{System2}, define
+Hence, one can proceed by a standard localisation argument to deduce the existence result for locally Lipschitz coefficients.